uzairahmedkayani/LaptopTroubleshootingSystemUsingProlog-ExpertSystem/README.md

 - **Web-Based Interface** exposing the Prolog engine via an API.
 - **Expanded Knowledge Base** for more brands, error codes, and hardware components.

-## Acknowledgements

-This project was prepared as part of an **Artificial Intelligence course project**.
-Instructor and institution details can be added here if required.